BadrGello/AI-Models-Training/README.md

 # AI Models

-This repository contains implementations various AI models:
+This repository contains implementations of various AI models:

 ## 1. Neural Network from Scratch
 - Built a fully connected feedforward neural network using only NumPy.